 Jinping Fan, M.D., Ph.D.
 FACP, FAAMA, Clinical Assistant Professor of Medicine, Weill Cornell Medical College.

 Dr. Fan attended medical school at Zhejiang University School of Medicine in Hangzhou, China and received his Master of Science in Hypertension & Basic Cardiology at Shanghai Second Medical University (now Jiao Tong University School of Mediciine), as well as his Ph.D. in pharmacology at the University of South Carolina.
 His various medical experiences include working as an attending physician at the Emergency Department at the Cook County Hospital system in Chicago and a Bugher fellow at the ambulatory Cardiology clinic at Ben Taub Hospital.
 He is currently a staff physician at the Houston Northwest Medical Center.
 He has also been a teaching faculty for the Internal Medicine residency program at the Houston Methodist Hospital since 2008.
 Among the honors Dr. Fan has received for his medical career are, the Aventis Pharmaceuticals New Investigator Travel Award at Jackson Cardiovascular-Renal meeting in 2000, the NIH National Research Service Award (NRSA) in 2005, and the ACCF/Bristol-Myers Squibb travel award at American College of Cardiology in 2007.
 He was a recipient of a special recognition award from the Methodist Hospital Nurse Practitioner Program.
+He is an Executive Council Member of the 1st Board of Specialty Committee of Trocar of World Federation of Chinese Medicine Societies.
 He was also a Bugher Fellow of Cardiovascular disease at the Baylor College of Medicine and a Falk Cardiovascular Fellow at Cardiovascular Institute at Loyola Medical Center Chicago.
 In addition to his extensive training at both basic and clinical medicine, he was also trained in Meditation, Tai Chi, Acupuncture, and traditional Chinese Medicine in China.
 Growing up, he witnessed the healing powers of traditional Chinese medicine and herbs.
 He seeks to combine eastern and western medical practices for the most effective treatment and prevention of diseases.
 Dr. Fan is Board Certified in Internal Medicine and also Board certified in medical acupuncture.
 He is a fellow of the American College of Physician and the American Academy of Medical Acupuncture, has been a regular member of the American Physiological Society for the past 20 years, and a member of the Texas Medical Association.